Astrapolis-peasant/PUI2015_byuan/hw8/peer reviews/jjhall77.md

 + Esthetically, I wish to have dotted lines between each interval so I can better tell where each point locate.

++ I would say the plot is honest and no deforming here.

 + The title is clear.

 + I think the plot is clear and readable enough.